severian42/Biomimicry-Machine-Learning/README.md

 ## Preliminary Findings
 Initial results are promising, showing potential benefits in efficiency and robustness.
 Detailed findings are documented in the project's Jupyter notebooks.

+## Featured Notebooks: Blackhole & Immune System Unlearning
+We're currently spotlighting two key notebooks that serve as test beds for our biomimetic approach:

+- **Immune System Unlearning Notebook**: This notebook takes inspiration from the adaptive qualities of biological immune systems to develop an innovative unlearning algorithm.
+The algorithm is designed to "forget" specific data subsets while retaining crucial model performance, simulating how an immune system adapts to new threats without losing memory of past ones.
+Our empirical results show remarkable efficacy in the "forgetting" capabilities, achieving a Membership Inference Attack (MIA) accuracy close to 0.5, and notably lower forget loss compared to traditional re-training methods.
+Dive in to explore this frontier in machine learning that harmoniously integrates biomimicry principles.

+   <a href="https://colab.research.google.com/drive/1prUh5qkYPTM1zTogIAMjODBWgik_Fe3N?usp=sharing" target="_blank">Try the Immune System Unlearning notebook here</a>

+- **Blackhole Unlearning Notebook**: This notebook explores the gravitational principles of blackholes to inform a novel unlearning algorithm.
+The objective is to harness the event-horizon dynamics to redefine data retention and exclusion in model training.

+  <a href="https://colab.research.google.com/drive/1prUh5qkYPTM1zTogIAMjODBWgik_Fe3N?usp=sharing" target="_blank">Try the Blackhole Unlearning notebook here</a>

+  *DISCLAIMER:* These notebooks have been modified and adpated from this original source which was a Google Competition that never started.
+I ended up adapting the notebook so I could open source a working version of the algorithm for the community and we could keep exploring its potential.
+Here is the original notebook https://github.com/unlearning-challenge/starting-kit

+Through these notebooks, we aim to provide empirical evidence for the efficacy of integrating biomimetic principles into machine learning algorithms.

 ## Next Steps
 The project will continue to evolve, with upcoming phases focusing on: